Meet the Somalis: Shamso's Story

-Meet Nadia… Yazidi people have been heavily persecuted by extremists for thousands of years, simply because of their religious beliefs.
+Meet Nadia… Yazidi people have been heavily persecuted for thousands of years, simply because of their religious beliefs.
 Nadia is Yazidi and this is the story of her escape from ISIS controlled Iraq.

 This comic was comissioned by Care International.

 What are your initial thoughts and feelings after reading Nadia’s story?